TheodoreChuang/typescript-StephenGrider/sort/README.md

 number[] | [10, 3, -5, 0] => [ -5, 0, 3, 10]

-## Why do we care about Interfaces?
+## Interfaces VS Abstract Classes?

 Interfaces creates a contract on how entity can communicate with another entity.
 We able to create a generic Sorter class that can sort various types of as long as they adhere to the contract defined in the interface.
+Use when we have very different objects that want to work together.
+Promotes loose coupling.

+Abstract Classes set up a contract between classes.
+Use to build up the definition of an class with inheritance.
+Strongly couples classes together.

 ### Setup